abcxyz/abc/templates/model/README.md

     `Upgrade()` method so that it stored the contents of the old field in the newly renamed field.
-- In `templates/model/decode/decode.go`, add a new entry to the end of `apiVersions`(If new api version is still WIP and is not ready to get released, mark the `unreleasd` filed to be true.).
+- In `templates/model/decode/decode.go`, add a new entry to the end of `apiVersions` (If new api version is still WIP and is not ready to get released, mark the `unreleased` filed to be true).
   See the instructions and examples there.
 - Do a global replace(skip upgrade test cases as older api version is expected in those test cases) to point to your new abc cli version.
 For example,